Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-Monofocal lenses are a strong option for patients experiencing vision problems caused by cataracts, including very dense cataracts that significantly impact clarity.
-They are often recommended by cataract surgeons for individuals who want to correct vision at a single distance, most commonly for distance vision.
-Patients who are comfortable using glasses for reading or close-up tasks tend to do well with this option.
+Monofocal lenses are a strong option for patients experiencing vision problems from cataracts, including very dense cataracts that affect clarity.
+They are often recommended for individuals who want to correct vision at a single distance, most commonly for distance vision, and who are comfortable using glasses for reading or close-up tasks.

 How do monofocal lenses compare to other vision correction options?